alex-sobolev/best-bus-fare/README.md

 monthly pass: 25 dollars.
 </p>
 <p>
-subtask for me: <br>
+<h3>subtask for me:</h3>
-write the program without using for loops. use recursive algorithms instead
+Write the program without using for loops.
+Use recursive algorithms instead
 </p>